usnistgov/oar-dmp-angular-ui/README.md

-# NIST Data Management Pan User Interface
+# NIST Data Management Plan User Interface

 The Data Management Planning Component provides a tool that allows a NIST researcher to plan out how data will managed throughout the lifecycle of a research project.